Prohibition

 About Prohibition

 Is Prohibition in Charleston worth it?
-Based on the verified details, it is most useful when your plan needs long hours in Charleston rather than a heavily documented dining brief.
-The confirmed schedule runs until 2 AM every day, with earlier 11 AM openings Thursday through Sunday, the dress code is business casual.
-Those two facts give the venue its clearest role: it is easier to place in a loose itinerary than a spot that requires a narrow arrival window or a more formal wardrobe decision.
-Beyond those basics, specific claims about cuisine, menu format, drinks, pricing, seating, or service style are not confirmed here, so the recommendation should stay practical rather than overly descriptive.
+It is most useful when your plan needs long hours in Charleston rather than a heavily documented dining brief.
+The schedule runs until 2 AM every day, with earlier 11 AM openings Thursday through Sunday, the dress code is business casual.
+These two facts give the venue its clearest role: it is easier to place in a loose itinerary than a spot that requires a narrow arrival window or a more formal wardrobe decision.
+The recommendation stays practical rather than overly descriptive, focusing on general utility over specific claims about cuisine, menu format, drinks, pricing, seating, or service style.

 Choose it for long hours, not a documented ingredient story

-The ingredient-sourcing angle is not confirmed in the available details, so do not choose this over a restaurant with a clearer public culinary identity if the meal itself is the priority.
+The ingredient-sourcing angle is not emphasized, so do not choose this over a restaurant with a clearer public culinary identity if the meal itself is the priority.
 If you are comparing options, The Ordinary and Malagón Mercado y Taperia are useful names to consider alongside Prohibition.
-That comparison is not about ranking them on unverified menu specifics; it is about matching the venue to the need.
-Prohibition works well in this guide as the flexible Charleston option with late hours and a business-casual dress code, especially when the main requirement is availability rather than a documented ingredient narrative.
+That comparison is not about ranking them on menu specifics; it is about matching the venue to the need.
+Prohibition works well as the flexible Charleston option with late hours and a business-casual dress code, especially when the main requirement is availability rather than a documented ingredient narrative.

 Where it fits in a Charleston itinerary